Krista Frahm

 Comprehensive content – Make sure the course teaches you how to write blogs, websites, sales pages, funnels, social media, landing pages, white pages, etc. You don’t want to pay for a course and then find out it doesn’t cover the areas of copy you end up finding most interesting.

-Lifetime access – You may not think you’d need lifetime access to a course, however life happens, challenges arise, and you may not complete the course on the timeline you initially hope for.
+Lifetime access or a reasonable monthly fee – You may not think you’d need lifetime access to a course, however life happens, challenges arise, and you may not complete the course on the timeline you initially hope for.
 When you have lifetime access, you can rest assured that you can come back to copywriting when the time is right without paying for the course again.

 A community – Viewing an online course is great, but you’ll have questions, concerns, and need a boost occasionally along your journey.
-There are always valuable ideas, tricks, and resources being shared in the WYWTF group.
+There are always valuable ideas, tricks, and resources being shared in the groups I'm in.
 Joining a course that has a group or community will give you an advantage over copywriters who are only consuming content.

 No “Get Rich Quick” promise – Your outcomes and earnings can not be guaranteed by anyone.
 There are so many factors that play into your success as a copywriter, and a course is only one of them.
-If someone is promising you’ll earn tons of money without much work, they’re lying to you – scratch them off your list.
+If someone is promising you’ll earn tons of money without much work – scratch them off your list.

 Q & A sessions or access to an expert – Joining a course and group that has the opportunity to ask your specific questions will be immensely valuable.
 Sometimes you just won’t understand something until you’re experiencing the challenge, and when the solution is applied to your problem, growth occurs.